giantswarm/cert-operator/README.md

 ### Setup

 - The operator needs to connect to a Vault server.
 See this [example config](https://gist.github.com/rossf7/106fc1c97ebf24517d8be3cb30eb9a49) for running Vault as a deployment with a ClusterIP service.
 - The cert-operator binary needs to be built into a docker image and tagged as `quay.io/giantswarm/cert-operator:local-dev`.
+The current pod need to be deleted for changes to apply.

 ```
-GOOS=linux go build github.com/giantswarm/cert-operator && docker build -t quay.io/giantswarm/cert-operator:local-dev .
+GOOS=linux go build github.com/giantswarm/cert-operator \
+  && docker build -t quay.io/giantswarm/cert-operator:local-dev . \
+  && kubectl delete pod -l app=cert-operator-local
 ```

 - The docker image needs to be accessible from the k8s cluster.
 For Minikube see [reusing the docker daemon](https://github.com/kubernetes/minikube/blob/master/docs/reusing_the_docker_daemon.md).